adamgunderson/PaloAltoVersionMonitor/README.md

 # Palo Alto Version Monitor for FireMon
-Monitors for EOL software, hardware, and out of date releases for Antivirus, Wildfire and Threat.
+Monitors for EOL software, hardware, as well as out of date releases for Antivirus, Wildfire and Threat.